 To do this, first define a custom event within Mixpanel.
 You can use a combination of events and their properties and user attributes to create a specific group of users that fall within these conditions.

-Once you do this, you can use this to target Chameleon tours to that group of users.
+Once you do this, you can use this to target Chameleon Experiences to that group of users.
 After you complete the Setup then you will see your list of Mixpanel custom events in your filter options when creating a user segment.

 Here is an example of a custom event within Mixpanel:

 After saving this event within the Setup view, I will see it within the Mixpanel filter when creating a Chameleon segment: